mooseyscountrygarden.com » Garden Articles » Gardening Articles 2007« Late Roses | More Water Features Please »

 Gardens of Plockton

-Plockton, on the west coast of Scotland, is the perfect base for an older-lady garden-tourist visiting the Hghlands.
+Plockton, on the west coast of Scotland, is the perfect base for an older-lady garden-tourist visiting the Highlands.
 Only intrepid grey-haired adventurers stay here - the road is not suitable (too narrow) for buses and coaches.

 All sorts of different gardening styles.